mennolui/wp-foyer/README.txt

 * Some WordPress JavaScript admin functionality was prevented from working correctly, eg. the Media modal / image selector lightbox (1.2.3).
 * The list of available channels was limited to only 5 when editing a display (1.2.3).
 * PHP logged an Undefined index PHP Notice (1.2.3).
+* The first slide of a channel could not be removed (1.2.4).

 = 1.1 =
 Release Date: March 28, 2017